Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Cross-Namespace Attacks

 \subsection{Insecure Cluster-Scoped Resource Reference}

-Insecure Cluster-Scoped Resource Reference occurs when a Kubernetes Operator processes a namespace-scoped resource and interacts with cluster-scoped resources.
-Unlike namespace-scoped resources that remain isolated within specific namespaces, cluster-scoped resources affect the entire Kubernetes cluster.
-If an Operator allows users to influence these cluster-scoped resources through namespace-scoped resources, it creates a pathway for attackers to escalate privileges and potentially compromise the entire cluster.
+Insecure Cluster-Scoped Resource Reference occurs when a Kubernetes Operator processes a \namespace-scoped resource and interacts with cluster-scoped resources.
+Unlike \namespace-scoped resources that remain isolated within specific namespaces, cluster-scoped resources affect the entire Kubernetes cluster.
+If an Operator allows users to influence these cluster-scoped resources through \namespace-scoped resources, it creates a pathway for attackers to escalate privileges and potentially compromise the entire cluster.

 \mypar{Attack Flow} As illustrated in \autoref{fig:attack-flow}, consider a namespace controlled by an attacker named \textit{attacker}, and all the other victim namespaces.
 The Roles and RoleBindings in the cluster define that the attacker can only access resources in their namespace and cannot access any victim's namespace.